lowRISC/opentitan/doc/ug/dv_methodology/index.md

    *  **UNSUPPORTED**: Item being excluded is a part of design feature that is not supported.
       Additional explanation is optional.
       *  IP designed by some other team / third party is incorporated, but only a subset of the features are in use.
 Remaining ones are not supported.
-      *  Features that are added into the design but are not made a part of the design specification for the current generation / chip being taped out
+      *  Features that are added into the design but are not made a part of the design specification for the current generation / chip being taped out.
       *  UVC / agent with detailed coverage items where certain crosses are not supported by the design (ex: TL agent with fcov on full spectrum of burst with all sizes and lengths, but only a subset of it actually being supported).
       Additional explanation is **mandatory**.
    *  **EXTERNAL**: Items that are already covered in another bench.